layilin/SP23-33852/_annotations/book2.md

 68.288. the Scorpion.
 Scorpio, or the period from late October to late November.

 69.289.
 Libra.
 Libra, or the period from late September to late October.
 Together, these three periods denote peak hurricane season.

-70.293 stocks and mill-points.

-70.294. royal palm-tree.
+70.294. royal palm-tree's airiest van.
+Van is a vantage, height, or summit.
+The royal palm (*Roystonea oleracea*) can reach 40 meters in height and is native to the Lesser Antilles, northern Venezuela, and northeastern Colombia.
+It also has been naturalized to Guyana, Surinam, and French Guiana.

 70.299 louring.
+Scowling, angry-looking, gloomy.

 70.306 sapient.
 Knowledgable.

+70. the pole.
+Polaris, the pole star or North Star.

 71.314-315 strange burs/Surround the stars.
+A bur or burr is a circle of light surrounding the moon or a star.

 71.322 engineries.
+Engines of war, artillery.

 71.327-328 "all the isle below is hush as death."
+According to Gilmore, an approximate quotation of "and the orb below/As hush as death" (Shakespeare, *Hamlet* 2.2.485-486).

 72.341 welkin.
 Sky.

-[people] 72.349.
-Theodorus. <!-- could be one of two people -->
+[people] 72.349 Theodorus.

+72.353 main.
+The ocean.

 73.356 corruscations.
-Lightning

-73.364 fiery South. <!--the sun?-->

-73.367 Europe and Asia's vegetable sons.
-Plants native to Europe and Asia.
-Transplanting was vital to European colonial efforts, but it was often difficult for non-indigenous plants to survive in the Caribbean climate.

-73.370 upland Tropic-plants. <!--unclear-->

-73.372 the main.
-The ocean.

-73.373 deadly scents. <!--unclear-->

-74.383 Cane-lands.
-Sugar cane crops.
+Vibratory or quivering flashes of light; lightning.

+73.367-368 Europe and Asia's vegetable sons...die.
+Grainger refers to the unsuitability of some Old World plants to the tropical Caribbean climate.
+Europeans nevertheless transplanted as many familiar Old World plants as they could to the Caribbean and, in doing so, transformed its ecology.
+They transplanted animals and diseases as well.
+This transplantation process is now known as the Columbian Exchange, which also involved the movement of plants, animals, and diseases from the New World to the Old.
+If the reader consults footnotes about individual plants, it will become apparent how many of the plants Grainger mentions are not native to the Caribbean.

 74.388 Acescent.
 Sour; acidic.

 74.392 Astonied.
 Astonished.
-This is a typographical error that would be corrected in the 1766 London edition ("astonish'd"; II.392).
+This is a typographical error that would be corrected to "astonish'd" in the 1766 London edition.

 74.392 Solfaterre.
-French: geological term for vents where sulfur deposits accumulate.
+A vent where sulfur deposits accumulate.
 In this case, Grainger means volcanoes.

 74.392n alum.
+An astringent mineral salt.

 75.398 coco.
-The coconut palm (*cocos nucifera*).
+The coconut palm (*Cocos nucifera*), which is native to coastal areas of Melanesia and Southeast Asia.
+It has great powers of natural disperal, however, since its nuts (the coconuts) can survive up to 120 days in seawater.
+Nevertheless, it is believed that Europeans introduced the coconut palm to the Caribbean in the sixteenth century.

 75.405 sea-disgorging womb.
-From lines 413-420, Grainger is describes a Tsunami, or tidal wave.
+Grainger is describing a tsunami or tidal wave.

 76.427 Theana.
 From here to the end of Book 2, Grainger tells the fictional love story of Junio and Theana.
-The story itself is conventional, borrowing  from William Shakespeare's *Romeo and Juliet* as well as the story of Inkle and Yarico first told by Richard Ligon in *A True and Exact History of the Island of Barbadoes* (1657) and retold as a sentimental tale in Richard Steele and James Addison's *The Spectator* (No. 11, March 13, 1711).
+The story itself is conventional, borrowing from Shakespeare's *Romeo and Juliet*, as well as the story of Inkle and Yarico, first told by Richard Ligon in *A True and Exact History of the Island of Barbados* (1657) and retold as a sentimental tale in Joseph Addison and Richard Steele's *The Spectator* (No. 11, March 13, 1711).

 76.429 His father sent him.
 It was not uncommon for British and Creole planters in the Caribbean to send their children back to the United Kingdom to be educated.
 Among other things, parents hoped their children would be properly refined and hoped as well that they would escape illnesses associated with the Caribbean (e.g. yellow fever, malaria).